API Monetisation Models an Strategies

 3. Freemium

-Description: Users get a free basic API with possible restrictions in usage, characteristics or API access to materials.
+Description: Users get a free basic API with possible restrictions on usage, characteristics, or API access to materials.

-Benefits: The free version is also available which can be tested before migrating to the paid model which is highly beneficial for startups and small-scale business.
-For API providers, it’s a great opportunity to create a large base of customers, while the income is derived as these customers migrate to higher subscription level for additional functionality or higher limit.
+Benefits: The free version is also available, which can be tested before migrating to the paid model, which is highly beneficial for startups and small-scale businesses.
+For API providers, it’s a great opportunity to create a large base of customers, while the income is derived as these customers migrate to a higher subscription level for additional functionality or a higher limit.

-Ideal for: For those who need more capabilities in their application or in general get more calls per day or per hour, can change to paid plans.
+Ideal for: For those who need more capabilities in their application, or in general get more calls per day or hour, can change to paid plans.

 4. Pay-per-transaction